nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ![DeleteFieldSequenceDiagram](images/DeleteFieldSequenceDiagram.png)

-Alternatives:
+Something noteworthy would be the fact that `Duration` cannot exist alone and must exist with either `Date` OR `RecurringSchedule`.
+As this approach creates a new task with the same attributes and replaces it with the existing task in the planner, when a user tries to remove the `Date`/`RecurringSchedule` field without removing the `Duration` first, an error will be thrown.

+####Aspect: How removing a task executes

-1) Delete field by setting it to an empty string.
-(Current choice) This approach was chosen as it is easy to implement, and not too much of refactoring of code is needed.
+####Alternatives 1 (current choice): Remove field by setting it to an empty string.

+This approach was chosen as it is easy to implement, and not too much of refactoring of code is needed.

-2) Delete field by setting it to null.
+####Alternatives 2: Remove field by setting it to null.

 This approach was not chosen as it would require more refactoring of code - if anything is missed out, it will result in undesirable runtime exceptions.